TheTypoMaster/gray.net.au/posts/2009/12/14/The_Simple_Things.rst

 .. title: The Simple Things
 .. slug: The_Simple_Things
 .. date: 2009-12-14 00:30:18 UTC+10:00
-.. tags: tech,blog,James
+.. tags: tech,blog,OSX
-.. category:
+.. category: James
 .. link:

 Sometimes the simple things are the things that irritate you the most,